ufal/npfl139/exam/questions.md

 - Assuming we already have a filled replay buffer, describe the MuZero training – the losses and the target values used in them.
 [10]

+- In AlphaZero, define the empirical visit count distribution generated by the AlphaZero action selection.
+Then define the distribution
+  $\bar\boldsymbol\pi$ which the visit count distribution converges to;
+  write both the objective the $\bar\boldsymbol\pi$ minimizes, and also the resulting solution.
+[10]

-- Describe the Gumbel-Max trick; in other words, write down how to perform sampling from a categorical distribution using an $\operatorname{argmax}$, including the procedure for sampling from the $\operatorname{Gumbel}(0, 1)$ distribution.
+- Describe the Gumbel-Max trick, i.e., write down how to perform sampling from a categorical distribution using an $\operatorname{argmax}$, including the procedure for sampling from the $\operatorname{Gumbel}(0, 1)$ distribution.
   [5]

-- TODO: Questions about GumbelZero will be added later.
+- Describe the Gumbel-Top-k trick, i.e., write down how to sample top $n$ actions from a categorical distribution when given its logits and suitable Gumbel noise.
+[5]

+- In GumbelZero, assuming $n$ actions are sampled using the Gumbel-Top-k trick, write down how to select an action $A_{n+1}$ so that choosing this action is a policy improvement (i.e., that it has greater or equal expected reward than the original policy), and prove it.
+[10]

 #### Questions@:, Lecture 13 Questions
 - Describe the components of a typical latent-space model in PlaNet